Zggis/micromouse-3d/maze/README.md

 or you can print the cell inserts provided in this repository.
 Cells that use the elevated cell do not need a cell insert.

+### OPTIONAL Components

+[Special parts](./special/) and [Edge parts](./edges/) are optional to create more cells and improve aesthetic.
+Additional details can be found in their READMEs.

 ## Assembly

 Once you have all the components, the assembly is pretty straightforward.
 Here are a few points: